athomasliz/Notesaurus/docs/java/core.md

         java.sql.Date sqlDate;
         ```
 1. **java.lang** are automatically imported.
-1. Classes in the same package do not need to be imported.
+1. Classes in the same package are automatically imported.
 ### Compilation, Execution and JAR files
 1. You can compile as below.
     ```